syncfusion-content/xamarin-docs/Xamarin/ComboBox/Events.md

 The [`FilterCollectionChanged`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.FilterCollectionChangedEventHandler.html) event is triggered whenever the items gets filtered in the suggestion.

-For more information regarding this refer [`this`](https://help.syncfusion.com/xamarin/combobox/dealing-with-suggestion-box) link.
-The FilterCollectionChanged event returns the following argument:
+For more information regarding this refer to [`this`](https://help.syncfusion.com/xamarin/combobox/dealing-with-suggestion-box) link.
+The FilterCollectionChanged event returns the following argument.

 <table>
 <tr>